NEDESH-KUMAR-M/NEDESH-KUMAR-M/README.md

 <p></p>
 <p align="justify">
-Welcome to my GitHub — I'm Nedesh Kumar M 👋, a 4th-year AI & DS undergrad  who's deeply, embarrassingly, and unapologetically obsessed with AI & Machine Learning — and it's a trait I was built with.
+Welcome to my GitHub — I'm Nedesh Kumar M 👋, a final-year AI & DS undergrad  who's deeply, embarrassingly, and unapologetically obsessed with AI & Machine Learning — and it's a trait I was built with.
 For me, learning isn't a habit I built — it's the way I'm wired.
 And I've solved 800+ LeetCode problems down, and honestly?
 I'm still just getting started...
 </p>

 ## My favorite tools and technologies ⚙️